So-mo-on/Network-measures/README.md

 Please note that the codes are written for fMRI functional networks, where the weights represent correlations between pairs of nodes.
 In this context:

 - We have negative weights
-- Negative weights and higher weights do not indicate greater distances.
+- higher weights do not indicate greater distances.

 For detailed explanations and alterations in weights, please refer to the attached PDF (efficiency) and follow the comments in the code.